NourAlSamawi/Daily-Diary/DiaryManager/README.md

 ## How to Use
 1. Clone the repository.
-2. Navigate to the `Daily-Diary-Manager` directory.
+2. Navigate to the `Diary-Manager` directory.
 3. Run the application using a .NET CLI or Visual Studio.

 ### Available Commands: